 - whether the endangerment was willful.

-It is not uncommon for people to be falsely accused of child endangerment in Nevada.
+It is not uncommon for people to be falsely accused of child endangerment.
 Typical defenses include that the child made up the allegations or that the defendant did not knowingly endanger the child.

 Below our Las Vegas child endangerment attorneys discuss: